-Today, Puerto Vallarta is a vibrant, lively city of approximately 325,000 inhabitants and is filled with an abundance of cultural events, restaurants, bars and interesting stores, charming cobblestone streets (see Two Gringos Land in Puerto Vallarta, Mexico For the First Time to read about the cobblestones) and Colonial-era buildings with red-tiled roofs.
+Today, Puerto Vallarta is a vibrant, lively city of approximately 325,000 inhabitants and is filled with an abundance of cultural events, restaurants, bars and interesting stores, charming cobblestone streets and Colonial-era buildings with red-tiled roofs.
 A stroll along the famous Malecon, the beautiful beachfront boardwalk that gracefully traces edges the beach and ocean, is a must.
 More on the charms of this delightful city in future posts, but back to our beach.

 After walking for a short while in the sun, clearly it was time for some drinks and we were hungry.
 Where are the margaritas??
 The Barracuda Bar came to our rescue and we gratefully plopped ourselves onto lounging chairs under a big umbrella to shade us from 30+ degree sun.
 We learned that beach goers can sit in their comfy chairs and loungers for as long as wanted, providing some food or drink is ordered.
 Many groups were all set up and basking in the sun or under umbrellas, in various stages of intoxication levels.
 We ordered a cerveza (beer) and 2 margaritas.
 Mine was rimmed with a red salt that was slightly piquant – it was delicious and a new addiction was quickly being formed.